 Key benefits include:

-• Real-time dashboards turn submitted data into powerful visualisations
+- Real-time dashboards turn submitted data into powerful visualizations

 Best for: Companies that need to collect a wide range of field data.
 Its mobile-first approach and ability to collect data offline make it ideal for surveys and checklists in industries such as construction, engineering, agriculture, and energy.